Flone-dnb/FWorldGenerator/README.md

 <h3>World</h3>
 <ul>
-    <li><b>World Size</b> - when set to 0 the world will be infinite, when set to -1 the world will be 1 chunk size, when set to 1 the world will be 1 ViewDistance size, when set to 2 the world will be 2 ViewDistance sizes (for example if ViewDistance is 1, then the world will be 5x5).</li>
+    <li><b>World Size</b> - when set to 0 the world will be infinite, when set to -1 the world will be 1 chunk size, when set to 1 the world will be 1 ViewDistance size, when set to 2 the world will be 2 ViewDistance sizes (for example if ViewDistance is 1, then the world will be 5x5).
+And so on...</li>
 </ul>

 <h3>Ground</h3>